 After the infamous attack on Pearl Harbor sparked the U.S.’ involvement in the war, the organization fast-tracked efforts that were already in motion to build USO locations across the territory.

 An important part of Hawaii USO’s mobilization was its intent on serving all service members, regardless of racial background.

-So, the USO opened two clubs in Honolulu, one of which was called the Rainbow Club with an intentional focus on serving and welcoming enlisted men of all backgrounds.
+So, the USO opened two clubs in Honolulu, one of which was called the Rainbow Club, which had an intentional focus on serving and welcoming enlisted service members of all backgrounds.
 The USO team in Hawaii was very explicit about their decision to open these centers with the mission of inclusivity, stating in the 1945 annual report:

 “The USO did not, through the Rainbow Club solve the racial problems of the 186,307 men and women in uniform who were its guests in 1945.
 But it gave them the impetus to think and to share, without which there can be no solution.”

-The club also had employees of all backgrounds, proving that it was possible for Black and white people to work together and that all service members could be served under one roof.
+The club also had employees of all backgrounds, proving that Black and white people could work together and that all service members could be served under one roof.